Junjun1216/project-songfindrr/README.md

 - Security
 ---

-## Technology to be Used
+## Technology Used
 - React Framework for frontend
 - Node.JS for backend
 - Using Puppeteer for live webscraping
 - GoogleApi as one of the cross source
 - ElasticSearch database
-- Bluebird for concurrency
-- Axios to link front to back
-- Speech Recognition
-- Request js to send request to googleApi
+- Nightmare Js for live webscraping (not used in final product as it was replaced with Puppeteer)
 ---

 ## Technical Challenges